mandober/debrief.math/25-functions/functions-in-pl.md

 Just when the clock was about to stroke midnight thereby proclaiming the end of this research by concluding that, whether such a minimal set is {NOT,AND} or {NOT,OR}, it is now certain that it must posses (at least) two elements, an arrow pierced the scene changing it at a stroke.

-Similarly, in PLs, the first principle, that essential element from which all other PL constructs can be derived, is ... (drumroll) ... function.
+Similarly, in PLs, the first principle, that essential element from which all other PL constructs can be derived, is a function.

-Lambda Calculus showed that an anonymous function, paired with a few rules specifying its construction and application, is sufficient to build all other programming languge constructs such as data structures and recursion.
+Lambda Calculus showed that an anonymous function, paired with a few rules specifying its construction and application, is sufficient to build all other programming language constructs such as data structures and recursion.

 Starting from the simple and very common thing that is variable assignment, such as `x = 42`, we can recognize the constant function - it takes no arguments, always returning the same thing.
 Actually, that was exactly the way you would write such a function in Haskell.
 JS reveals more about the functional nature of such expression: `(x => 42)`.

 However a PL implements binding, we see that it can be implemented using functions only.
 To retrieve the value, you would call or invoke the function, supplying no arguments - but you can't because it was an anonymous function.
 To invoke it, first you have to bind it in order for it to get a name.
 Which leads to chicken and egg situation.
 So forget names.